Skip to main content

 Co-operative Education Programme

 The Co-operative Education (Co-op) Programme at the University of Central Asia (UCA) is a unique work-integrated learning programme where students apply in-class learning to real-life professional experiences within their field of study across private, public, and community-based sectors.
 UCA is the first university in Central Asian region and Eastern Europe to implement Co-op.
+It offers both paid and unpaid internships, preparing students for both academic and career success beyond the university’s classrooms.
+The Co-op Programme has been developed in partnership with the University of Victoria, Canada.

 UCA's Co-operative Education Programme offers:

-• Preparation for professional development courses
+1. Preparation for professional development course

-• Full-time/part-time summer and winter job placements
+2. Full-time/part-time summer and winter job placements

-• Industrial Visits
+6. Industrial Visits

-• Alumni Activities
+7. Alumni Engagement Activities

 The work-integrated learning model allows the application of theoretical classroom knowledge in a professional environment and involves UCA faculty in program implementation to ensure educational continuity.
 Students have an opportunity to apply for placements in fields such as communications and marketing, monitoring and evaluation, business, finance, information technology, geographic information systems, project management, research, human resources, and education.